lgurgand/PCBS/README.md

-# PCBS
-PCBS : Effects of Noise Letters
+# PCBS : Effects of Noise Letters

 Replication of Effects of Noise Letters upon the Identification of A Target Letter in A Nonsearch Task, Eriksen & Eriksen published in 1974 in Perception & Psychophysics.